xgroleau/roam-flake/README.md

 }
 ```

-If you use it with NixOS, you will probably need to enable `services.passSecretService.enable = true;` to save you account
+If you use it with NixOS, you will probably need to enable a keyring like `gnome.gnome-keyring.enable = true;` to save you account creds.
+If not, you will need to relogin everytime you open the app.